 On start-up (before the first phrase is read), if the file .ocamlinit exists in the current directory, its contents are read as a sequence of Objective Caml phrases and executed as per the #use directive described in section 9.2.
 The evaluation outcode for each phrase are not displayed.
+If the current directory does not contain an .ocamlinit file, but the user's home directory (environment variable HOME) does, the latter is read and executed as described below.

-The toplevel system does not perform line editing, but it can easily be used in conjunction with an external line editor such as fep; just run fep -emacs ocaml or fep -vi ocaml.
-Another option is to use ocaml under Gnu Emacs, which gives the full editing power of Emacs (see the subdirectory emacs of the Objective Caml distribution).
+The toplevel system does not perform line editing, but it can easily be used in conjunction with an external line editor such as ledit or ocaml2 (see the Caml Hump http://caml.inria.fr/humps/index_framed_caml.html).
+Another option is to use ocaml under Gnu Emacs, which gives the full editing power of Emacs (command run-caml from library inf-caml).